defano/wyldcard/README.md

 A _part_ is a scriptable user interface element.

 Buttons, fields, cards, backgrounds and the stack itself are parts.
-Menus are controllable via HyperTalk, but are modeled a bit differently than other parts in HyperCard.
+Menus are controllable via HyperTalk, but are modeled a bit differently than other parts in WyldCard.
 See the section below for details about [controlling the menu bar](#menus).

 Every part maintains a set of _properties_ that describe its look-and-feel (like its size, location and style).
 Modifying a part's properties modifies how way the part looks and behaves.